 Under the Large Exposure Restrictions, the Banking Act prohibits banks and groups of banks from extending credit to a specific company or person or parties related to them in excess of a certain proportion of their own capital.
 The amount of credit extended to certain parties will be aggregated, including parent-child and sibling companies (based on the control criteria) and affiliated companies (based on the impact criteria).
 Credit as used herein refers to guarantees, equity investments, debts, and the like, as more specifically stipulated in the Regulation for Enforcement of the Banking Act and the FSA Public Notice.
-In general, the maximum amount of credit is calculated by multiplying equity capital by 25%; however, for some recipients, such as major shareholders of banks, the amount of cierci equity for internationally active banks and the amount of total capital for domestic banks.
+In general, the maximum amount of credit is calculated by multiplying equity capital by 25%; however, for some recipients, such as major shareholders of banks, the amount of equity capital is to be multiplied by 15%.
+The amount of equity capital is the amount of Tierl equity for internationally active banks and the amount of total capital for domestic banks.
 On the creditor side, the amount of credit extended by the bank and its subsidiary corporation, etc. (parent-child relationships based on the control criteria) is combined to determine whether that amount exceeds the upper limit of the amount of credit.